nikcleju/ESDM_Course/Exam/SubjectsList.md

 The exam will consist of:

-1. One FSM from the "Finite State Machines" section, to implement and explain
+1. Implementation of one FSM from the "Finite State Machines" section, to implement and explain
-2. 2-3 questions from the "General" section
+2. A few (~ 3) questions from the "General" section

 # Finite State Machines